analytiq-hub/sigagent.github.io/machine_learning/_posts/2022-01-23-rotation-invariant-cnn.md

     * You can do maxpooling between layers of graphs, to shrink the higher layers.
     * Equivariant graphs are data efficient.
 In some sense, data efficiency is equivalent to accuracy.
     * Spherical gauge symmetric models can be used to detect storms on earth.
+    * They did some, but not many exotic manifolds.